pareek-naren/io_thon/write_thon/index.md

 Furthermore, because hackers cannot phish biometrics, it can be the most impeccable feature of your identity and access management solution, making a significant contribution to organizational security.

-# 7. Increased security measures
+# 7. Increased security measures.

 To support the increasing demand for personalization, brands need to attain more data about their consumers.
 For some, knowing that a brand is holding so much data about them can make them feel nervous.